webaverse/ethereum-backend/README.md

 Note that the port on these is the standard HTTPS port, `443`.

+## contracts

+The contracts we deploy onto all chains are available at https://github.com/webaverse/contracts.

 ## note on atomic saves

 Replication is accomplished by having multiple nodes mine on that address at the same time.